Who's the best podcast host - how to choose

 Where can I find a list of every single podcast host?

 We maintain a list of all podcast hosts on our website.

 I want a podcast host that gets me into Apple / Google / Spotify and as many other platforms as possible.
 Who should I choose?

 Every podcast host will get you into Apple Podcasts, Google Podcasts, Spotify and almost every other podcast platform.
 All you need is an RSS podcast feed, which any podcast host will give you.
 Use that to get your show into all the podcast directories - here are all the podcast directories we recommend getting listed in.

 Yes.
 Every podcast host does this.

 Cheers.
 So - statistics on my podcast downloads.
+I want the best statistics.
 Which host has the best statistics?

-Great question.
-You want a podcast host that ideally has IAB Certified statistics, and if not, IAB Compliant statistics.
+You probably want a podcast host that has IAB Certified statistics.

 It turns out that you can count podcast downloads in many different ways - here’s a bit more information on podcast statistics.
 The IAB - the Internet Advertising Bureau - came up with some definitions, which the better podcast hosts are using.
 The theory is that anyone using these rules are working their figures out in the same way, which is good for advertisers, and good for you if ever you switch podcast host in the future.